 Dealing with abusive or volatile reporters is sometimes necessary.
-It is important for intake/screening staff to stay calm and respectful, and be clear that the conversation will not continue if the reporter is abusive.
-For instance, "We will be better able to help if you give me the information without yelling and cursing.
+It is important for intake/screening staff to stay calm and respectful, and be clear that the conversation will not continue if they are abusive.
+For example, "We will be better able to help if you give me the information without yelling and cursing.
 If you continue to use this language (or aggravated tone of voice), I will end this conversation and ask you to call back when you are not yelling or cursing."